![]() |

 Photo by Simon Morris |

-JOHN WHEWAY has poems in New Measure, Stand, Magma, The Warwick Review, Poetry Review, Yellow Nib, Poetry Quarterly, Compass Magazine, South Word, Agenda, and The High Window, in Templar anthologies and in The Echoing Gallery from Redcliffe Press.
-His flash fiction is in Flash Flood 2017&18, Flash Fiction Festival 1&2 (Ad Hoc Fiction).
-There is a chapbook, The Green Table of Infinity (Anvil Press), and a novella, Poborden (Faber).
-He has a Creative Writing MA with distinction from Bath Spa.
-He is a psychotherapist, married to fellow V Press author Jude Higgins, living near a stone circle.
-His debut collection A Bluebottle in Late October is forthcoming with V. Press in 2020.
+JOHN WHEWAY has poems in New Measure, Stand, Magma, The Warwick Review, Poetry Review, Yellow Nib, Poetry Quarterly, Compass Magazine, South Word, Agenda, The High Window, Templar anthologies and The Echoing Gallery (Redcliffe Press).
+His fiction is in Flash Flood 2017 & 18, Flash Fiction Festival 1&2 (Ad Hoc Fiction).
+He has a chapbook, The Green Table of Infinity (Anvil Press), a novella, Poborden (Faber), and a Creative Writing MA with distinction from Bath Spa.
+He is a psychotherapist and his V. Press title, A Bluebottle in Late October, is his debut poetry collection.

 No comments:

-Post a comment
+Post a Comment

 Note: only a member of this blog may post a comment.